Skip to content

 3) Diamonds Protrude

-When buying a frame with a glass, it is important to remember that you aren’t framing a normal flat piece of art.
+When buying a frame with glass, it is important to remember that you aren’t framing a normal flat piece of art.
 The diamonds protrude from the canvas quite considerably and if you don’t select the right type of frame, your canvas simply won’t fit.

 For this reason, it is advised to consider a deep-set frame.
-These are frames where the art piece is set-back from the glass.
+These are frames where the art piece is set back from the glass.

 4) Size Matters